zonemaster/zonemaster/docs/public/using/cli.md

 There are two usable Docker images to run `zonemaster-cli`:
 `zonemaster/cli` and `zonemaster/backend`.
-For more information how to use `zonemaster/backend` image to invoke the cli go to [Docker Zonemaster-Backend] documentation.
+For more information on how to use `zonemaster/backend` image to invoke the cli, see the [Docker Zonemaster-Backend] documentation.

 ```sh